Optional Practical Training (OPT)

 Here is a glance of the typical timeline from the day a F-1 student begins their Post-OPT request to the approval date and beyond:

-Phase 1: During students' last semester at SF State
+Phase 1: During students' last semester

 1. Student reviews OPT resources and completes quiz